a-trost/dogger/README.md

 [Click to play Dogger.](https://a-trost.github.io/dogger/) Arrow Keys or WASD will move you around the board.
 Take a second to orient yourself with what direction "up" is, as the isometric board does not have true Up, Down, Left, or Right.

-Avoid any kind of moving character like cats, roombas, hamsters, rams, foxes, etc. Collect hotdogs for points.
-You can't pass through barriers like TVs, chairs and rocks.
+Avoid any kind of moving character like cats, roombas, hamsters, rams, foxes, cars, scooters and more.
+Collect hotdogs for points.
+You can't pass through barriers like trees, chairs, rocks and trashcans.

 Get across the board to go to the next level.
-Pass enough levels and go to the next world.
+Every 5 levels brings you to a new world with 15 levels in all.

+Explore the House, escape to the Forest, and pass through the city to eventually find the empty field of happiness.

 ## What is This?
 Why would anyone make such a game?
 Why would anyone go through all the trouble to make a game that is only mildly fun to play?